HMS Actaeon (U07): Construction

+She was armed with six QF 4 inch Mk XVI anti-aircraft guns in three dual turrets. supplemented by a close-in anti-aircraft outfit of four 40mm Bofors guns in two twin mounts and two single 40mm Bofors.
+Anti-submarine armament consisted of 110 depth charges and a Hedgehog anti-submarine spigot mortar.

-Service in Royal Navy
+Royal Navy service

+Actaeon was completed too late to see service during the Second World War.

-On 14 January 1947, HMS Actaeon arrived in Simonstown, South Africa, to take up position and is regularly moored at Simonstown.
-It is this year that the sloop is officially reclassified as a frigate.
-In 1948, Actaeon made the first of its annual visits to the small port of Knysna.
+On 14 January 1947, she arrived in Simonstown, South Africa, to take up position and was regularly moored there.
+The same year she was officially reclassified as a frigate.
+In 1948, Actaeon made the first of her annual visits to the small port of Knysna.

 From 17 April to 7 May 1952, Actaeon had her last recorded mooring date in the Selborne Graving Dock.
 On 14 January 1953, Actaeon ended her tour of duty at Cape Town station and returned to the UK to be decommissioned.